ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 The example used in this post can be found [here]().

-We also have a more complex real-time GraphQL server example in multiple flavours and different database integrations [here]().
+We also have a more complex real-time GraphQL server example in multiple flavors and different database integrations [here]().

 If you want to get into contact with us head over to our [slack channel](https://join.slack.com/t/hotchocolategraphql/shared_invite/enQtNTA4NjA0ODYwOTQ0LTViMzA2MTM4OWYwYjIxYzViYmM0YmZhYjdiNzBjOTg2ZmU1YmMwNDZiYjUyZWZlMzNiMTk1OWUxNWZhMzQwY2Q) and join our community.